rostools/cog-flow-intro/issues.md

 ## Issue Templates

 One way to structure an issue is in the form of a [user story](https://www.atlassian.com/agile/project-management/user-stories).
-This structure helps with 1) keeping the user in mind, 2) explicitly stating the functionality of the change requested, and 3) how this will benefit the user, when writing the issue.
+When writing the issue, this structure helps with explicitly 1) keeping the user in mind, 2) explicitly stating the functionality of the change requested, and 3) how this will benefit this kind of user.

 The structure is like so: